huseinnashr/bimble/README.md

 ## Information
 ### A. Folder Structure
 - Structure according to Golang Clean Architecture https://github.com/bxcodec/go-clean-arch
 - Find code in `./internal` folder, there will be 3 layer.
-They are repo, usecase and handler (from bottom to top).
-Top layer can reuse bottom, bottom can call top layer
+These are repo, usecase and handler (from bottom to top).
+Top layer can reuse bottom, bottom can't call top layer
 - All interface and struct definition in `./internal/domain` folder
 - API Definition is on `./api` folder
 - Config is on `./config` folder